close

 How we’re helping

-According to the World Bank, climate change threatens to push an additional 130 million people into poverty over the next 10 years.
+The World Bank estimates that climate change threatens to push an additional 132 million people into extreme poverty by 2030.

 With your help, we can: